CJones770/tractography-pipeline-restore/Pipeline/README.txt

 README - dwi-pipeline version 1.0.4d developed by Corey Jones - May 19th, 2022

-You should read this entire README file before attempting to run the docker container and pipeline
+You should read this entire README file before attempting to install and run the docker container and pipeline

+1)
-1) DESCRIPTION:
+DESCRIPTION:
 This pipeline was developed to preprocess raw diffusion weighted image data of patients with Early Psychosis provided by the Human Connectome Project (HCP) to prepare them for probabalistic tractography.

 An independent, similar pipeline developed by the University of Washington is available on the HCP official website and on the U-Washington Github at either of the following links:

 https://github.com/Washington-University/HCPpipelines && https://www.humanconnectome.org/software/hcp-mr-pipelines

-Both (my and the official) pipelines rely on NVIDIA's CUDA toolkit for gpu acceleration/parallelization, and therefore to run this dwi-pipeline version 1.0.2d in a docker container as intended, nvidia's docker container runtime toolkit should be installed prior to starting the container if it has not been installed already.
+Both (my and the official) pipelines rely on NVIDIA's CUDA toolkit for gpu acceleration/parallelization, and therefore to run this dwi-pipeline version 1.0.4d in a docker container as intended, nvidia's docker container runtime toolkit should be installed prior to starting the container if it has not been installed already.

+*Note that the current dockerized version of this pipeline relies on nvidia's cuda8.0 generation base image, which is available on dockerhub as nvidia/cuda:8.0-cudnn5-devel-ubuntu16.04 , and is notably no longer supported and nvidia therefore claims: "⚠ These tags [cuda versions, in this instance cuda:8.0-cudnn5-devel-ubuntu16.04] still exist and may contain critical vulnerabilities.
+Use at your own risk".* https://gitlab.com/nvidia/container-images/cuda/blob/master/doc/unsupported-tags.md

+The inclusion of this image is necessary to use GPU acceleration for FSL's eddy_cuda8.0 and 9.1 [https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/GPU ; https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/eddy/UsersGuide], which both rely on depreciated nvidia/cuda images; Excluding this feature would result in a significant increase in runtime, possibly on the order of several hours per subject

+2)
-2) NVIDIA-CONTAINER-RUNTIME INSTALLATION INSTRUCTIONS:
+NVIDIA-CONTAINER-RUNTIME INSTALLATION INSTRUCTIONS:
+The runtime toolkit needed for the container and GPU to communicate can be installed by running  :
-This can be achieved by running  : apt-get update && apt-get install nvidia-docker2 [for docker versions 19.03 or newer] see https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html for troubleshooting
+$ apt-get update && apt-get install nvidia-docker2 [for docker versions 19.03 or newer] see https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html for troubleshooting

 OR:

-distribution=$(. /etc/os-release;echo $ID$VERSION_ID) \
+$ distribution=$(. /etc/os-release;echo $ID$VERSION_ID) \
       && curl -fsSL https://nvidia.github.io/libnvidia-container/gpgkey | sudo gpg --dearmor -o /usr/share/keyrings/nvidia-container-toolkit-keyring.gpg \
       && curl -s -L https://nvidia.github.io/libnvidia-container/$distribution/libnvidia-container.list | \
             sed 's#deb https://#deb [signed-by=/usr/share/keyrings/nvidia-container-toolkit-keyring.gpg] https://#g' | \